 A genuine concern for seekers and even Christ-followers is that if God is all-powerful and all-good, then why is there evil?
 Moreover, if God is all powerful, omnipotent, able to do anything, why does evil persist?
 If God is all powerful, then God can do anything, including removing evil.
 David Hume notes that Epicurus' ancient questions remain unanswered.

 "Is he [God] willing to prevent evil, but not able? then is he impotent.
 Is he able, but not willing? then is he malevolent.
-Is he both able and willing? whence then is evil?"
+Is he both able and willing? whence then is evil?"44

 One solution to this dilemma is to introduce another attribute of God-God is all-knowing-and now we have a trilemma.
-If God is all-knowing and we are not, then surely God has a very good reason for not removing evil at this time.
+If God is all-knowing and we are not, then surely God has a very good reason for not removing evil currently.
 From trilemma, we could move on to a quadrilemma-God is all-wise.
-If God is all-wise, then from His deep wisdom, evil serves a valuable purpose perhaps in displaying God's beauty.
-From quadrilemma to quintilemma-God is perfect in justice.
-The process could continue with all the known attributes of God.
+If God is all-wise, then from His deep wisdom, evil serves a valuable purpose perhaps in displaying